hamidhassan85/data_analyst/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ![Picture 59](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image21.png)

 *The TOTALYTD() function performs filter manipulation, specifically time filter manipulation.
 For example, to compute YTD sales for September 2017 (the third month of the fiscal year), all filters on the **Date** table are removed and replaced with a new filter of dates commencing at the beginning of the year (July 1, 2017) and extending through to the last date of the in-context date period (September 30, 2017).*

 *Many Time Intelligence functions are available in DAX to support common time filter manipulations.*

-## **Create a YoY growth measure**
+## Create a YoY growth measure

-In this task, you'll create a sales YoY growth measure.
+In this task, you'll create a sales YoY growth measure by using a variable.

+> *Variables help you simplify the formula and are more efficient if using the logic multiple times within a formula.
+Variables are declared with a unique name, and the measure expression must then be output after the **RETURN** keyword.
+Unlike some other coding language variables, DAX variables can only be used within the single formula.*

 1. Add another measure to the **Sales** table, based on the following expression:

-    **DAX**

-    ```
+    ```DAX
     Sales YoY Growth =
     VAR SalesPriorYear =
      CALCULATE(